ibm-cloud-docs/power-iaas/safety-notices.md

 To Disconnect:
 1. Turn off everything (unless instructed otherwise).
 2. For AC power, remove the power cords from the outlets.
-3. For racks with a DC power distribution panel (PDP), turn off the circuit breakers that are located in the PDP and remove the power from the Customer's DC power source.
-4. Remove the signal cables from the connectors.
+3. Remove the signal cables from the connectors.
-5. Remove all cables from the devices.
+4. Remove all cables from the devices.

 To connect:
 1. Turn off everything (unless instructed otherwise).
 2. Attach all cables to the devices.
 3. Attach the signal cables to the connectors.
 4. For AC power, attach the power cords to the outlets.
-5. For racks with a DC power distribution panel (PDP), restore the power from the Customer's DC power source and turn on the circuit breakers that are located in the PDP.
 6. Turn on the devices.

 Sharp edges, corners, and joints might be present in and around the system.
 Use care when handling equipment to avoid cuts, scrapes, and pinching. **(D005)**